 When it was evening on that day, the first day of the week, and the doors of the house where the disciples had met were locked for fear of the Jews, Jesus came and stood among them and said, "Peace be with you."
 After he said this, he showed them his hands and his side.
 Then the disciples rejoiced when they saw the Lord.
 Jesus said to them again, "Peace be with you.
 As the Father has sent me, so I send you."
 When he had said this, he breathed on them and said to them, "Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained."

-The Roman Lectionary version of Acts 2:1 ("…the apostles were all together in one place…") gives a particular interpretation to the text, suggesting that only the twelve apostles were the recipients of the Spirit at Pentecost.
-The actual text says that when the day of Pentecost had come, ἦσαν πάντες ὁμοῦ ἐπὶ τὸ αὐτό, (literally "THEY WERE ALL together in one place").
-Who were those "ALL" who were present?
+The Roman Lectionary renders Acts 2:1 as: “…the apostles were all together in one place…” This gives a particular interpretation to the text, suggesting that only the twelve apostles were the recipients of the Spirit at Pentecost.
+The actual text says that when the day of Pentecost had come, ésan pantes homou epi to auto, (literally “THEY WERE ALL together in one place”).
+Who were those “ALL” who were present?

-It is true that after the selection was made (by group election, followed by drawing of lots) the final words of that chapter say that Matthias "was added to the eleven apostles" ( μετὰ τῶν ἕνδεκα ἀποστόλων, Acts 1:26).
-But it is not clear from the story that follows, whether the THEY who were all together in one place, and received the gift of the Holy Spirit, refers only the restored circle of the Twelve.
+After the selection was made (by election, followed by drawing of lots) the final words of that chapter say that Matthias “was added to the eleven apostles” ( μετa τwν eνδεκα aποστόλων, Acts 1:26).
+But it is not clear from the story as a whole that the THEY who were all together in one place, and received the gift of the Holy Spirit, refers only the restored circle of the Twelve.

-The answer to this puzzle could have important implications for our ecclesiology.
-Might not the group who experienced the first Pentecost include the whole faith community of a hundred and twenty persons, or at least the smaller group (perhaps twenty in all) -- consisting of the apostles, plus certain women, and Mary the mother of Jesus, as well as his brothers?
+The answer to this puzzle could have practical implications for ecclesiology.
+Might not the group who experienced the first Pentecost include the whole faith-community of 120 persons, or at least the smaller group (perhaps twenty in all) — consisting of the apostles, plus certain women and Mary the mother of Jesus, as well as his brothers?
 Most paintings of the Pentecost event include Our Lady, flanked by the Twelve, but without any other recipients.
-But St Luke may intend us to understand that spiritual empowerment was given to the whole group who still treasured the memory and message of Jesus.
-It could diminish the impact of his story, were we to limit his Pentecost scene only to the inspiriting of the Twelve, who, of course, became the founding leaders of a structured church.
+But St Luke may have meant that spiritual power was given to the whole group who still treasured the memory and message of Jesus.
+It could diminish his story, were we to limit his Pentecost scene only to the inspiriting of the Twelve who became the founding leaders of a structured church.

 The Holy Ghost (der heilige Geist) used to be the forgotten person of the Trinity.
 Perhaps from being a spirit, since for many people today, only tangible, material things are the whole of reality.
 The Father and Son could be imaged as tangible because one took flesh and the other was portrayed with a venerable beard, reflecting the vision about "the Ancient of Days" (Dan 7:9).
 Whatever the reason, even among devout Christians the Holy Spirit is often overlooked.
 But there are good reasons not to neglect the Spirit.
 The first is the promise of Jesus.
 At the Last Supper, he promised to send the Spirit, to be an ever-reliable helper, advocate, counsellor, teacher, a replacement for Christ himself.
 "Unless I go, the Paraclete will not come to you; but if I go, I will send him to you" (Jn 16:7).